 I have found 9 Farmhouse Sinks I love, and i can’t wait to share them with y’all…along with why i love each one!
 If you are a farmhouse sink lover, or are in the market for the best farmhouse sink, get ready for some loveliness and inspiration!

 Before we get to the gorgeous pictures, let’s talk about the fact that there are seriously thousands and thousands of styles and compositions out there when it comes to Farmhouse Sinks.
 There are porcelain, cast iron, zinc, fireclay, copper, soapstone, granite, stainless steel…the list goes on.
+And don’t forget the faucets; kitchen sink faucets should match your kitchen style, and, with plenty of choices, you should have no problem finding the perfect one.
 I’ll try to tell you what i think are bonuses about each of the ones i’ve chosen in my list of 9 farmhouse sinks i love, as well as any drawbacks.
 Y’all ready?!?

 1. First up, (and i’ve chosen this one first because i have seriously been swooning over it since the moment i laid eyes on it) is this huge vintage cast iron farmhouse sink.